Herniated Disc – a Runner’s Guide to Diagnosis, Treatment & Prevention

 Discs allow bending of the spine and function as shock absorbers.

-If appropriate, most physicians will recommend non-surgical treatment like physical therapy, epidural injections, or other medication or the first 6-12 weeks.
-Treatment efficacy may depend on person to person, and may require a combination of approaches.
+If appropriate, most physicians will recommend a non-surgical treatment like physical therapy, epidural injections, or other medication or the first 6-12 weeks.
+Treatment efficacy may depend on person to person and may require a combination of approaches.
 Should the non-surgical approach fail to provide relief from the pain, surgery may be considered.

 Surgery may be necessary immediately if the pain is so severe that the patient cannot perform normal, everyday tasks or if neurological symptoms worsen like weakness in the legs and/or numbness occurs.

 A spinal disc herniation is a medical condition in which the spine is affected.
 More precisely, it involves a tear in the outer ring of an intervertebral disc which enables the central portion to bulge out beyond the damaged outer rings.
 Think of the vertebral discs like a bike tire, with a tougher outer layer and a softer inner layer.
-As with tires, if the the outer layer is punctured and compromised, the air escapes and the integrity of the structure is lost.
+As with tires, if the outer layer is punctured and compromised, the air escapes and the integrity of the structure is lost.
 The condition usually results in the release of inflammatory chemicals, which may directly cause severe pain and discomfort even if the nerve root hasn’t been compressed by these fluids.

 The damage is almost always posterolaterally (on the back of the sides) mostly because of the presence of the posterior longitudinal ligament located in the spinal canal.